 - Looking out 5 years from now, where do you see yourself on your career path?
 Describe how your academic and/or life experiences have shaped and might help you reach your career goals.
 Please develop at least two specific examples.

 - Rivier University is a Catholic university dedicated to transforming hearts and minds to serve the world.
 Help us understand how your background and interests match the mission of Rivier University.
 In your response, feel free not only to draw upon your past, but also to look forward: what do you want to study, and why?
 What do you plan to do with your degree that will connect to Rivier University’s mission?

 - Transfer students: In addition to the above, official transcripts from all previously attended colleges.
 Rivier University may request that you obtain catalogs or course descriptions if necessary to evaluate course work.

 - Advanced Placement for Licensed Practical Nurses (AP-LPN): Associate of Science Degree Program: Licensed Practical Nurses are eligible to apply for advanced placement in the A.S. nursing program following admission to the University in the Undeclared major.
-Applicants may be granted advanced placement contingent upon proof of LPN licensure, a review of their LPN curriculum, acceptable performance on the Test of Essential Academic Skills (TEAS®) and the successful completion or equivalent challenge examination of these courses: Anatomy and Physiology I and II; Nursing 101 (Nursing Fundamentals); Nursing 102 (Care of the Adult I).
+Applicants may be granted advanced placement contingent upon proof of LPN licensure, a review of their LPN curriculum, and the successful challenge of Nursing 101 Nursing Fundamentals; Nursing 102 Care of the Adult I.